La Cure: Hotel Arbez

 Today, the Franco-Swiss border passes through the kitchen, dining room, hallway and several rooms of the hotel.
 In two rooms (including the honeymoon suite) the beds themselves are bisected by the boundary, while in another, the bathroom is in France, while the rest of the room is in Switzerland.

 During the German occupation of France in World War II, their troops were allowed to enter the French side of the hotel, but were strictly prohibited from crossing to the Swiss side.
 Since the stairway to the upper floor started in French territory but ended in Switzerland, the Germans were not permitted to access any of the upper rooms, which became a refuge for refugees and French Resistance members.
 The hotel was chosen in 1962 for negotiation of the Évian Accords between France and Algeria, which resulted in the independence of the latter.

+In literature

+La Cure and the Hotel Arbez are plot devices in Ben Lerner's 2026 novel Transcription.